-In relation to this statement, the concept of destination brand and destination image is widely arguable in terms of their differences and similarities (Tasci & Kozac, 2006).
-In destination image literature, Tasci & Gartner (2007) stated that there are three sources of image formation agents: (1) supply-side or destination, (2) independent or autonomous, and (3) demand-side or image receivers.
-Thus, image may be defined from either supply side, which is brand identity, or from the demand side which is perceived image.
+In relation to this, the concept of destination brand and destination image is still debated in terms of their differences and similarities(A. Tasci & Kozac, 2006).
+In destination image literature, according to Tasci & Gartner (2007), there are three sources of image formation agents: (1) supply-side or destination, (2) independent or autonomous, and (3) demand-side or image receivers.
+Thus, image may be defined from either supply side which is brand identity or from the demand side which is perceived image.
 Destination image in particularly image formation is not branding but it is a step closer to it (Cai, 2002).
-Therefore, understanding the image is very important in order to create a successful brand.
-The confusion between image and brand warrants further empirical investigation to clarify how those two concepts are interrelated (Tasci & Kozak, 2006).

-In order to establish a strong destination branding, understanding the process of image perception by the demand-side and projection by the supply-side is crucial in positioning the destination and competitiveness (Cai, 2002; Lin, Pearson, & Cai, 2010; Mak, 2011).
-Image making and the creation of brand identity is as the important destination branding components that emerge from various involvement and participation in branding process (Saraniemi, 2011).
-Arguably, assessment of image and identity for a destination that makes up the brand is often captured from the user point of view, namely the visitor or tourist (Mak, 2011) and little was understood as to how the image making, and later the branding of destination, is projected by the stakeholders and their influence in doing so.
-This projection includes collective views of stakeholders such as host community and business operators in determining the projection of unique image in terms of existing social, cultural, historic and geographic values.
+Therefore, understanding image is very important in order to create a successful brand.
+This sort of confusion between image and brand warrants further empirical investigation to clarify how those two concepts are interrelated (Tasci & Kozak, 2006).
+It is also debated that in order to establish strong destination branding, understanding the process of image perceived by demand-side and projection by the supply-side is crucial in positioning the destination and to be competitive(Cai, 2002; Lin, Pearson, & Cai, 2010; Mak, 2011).
+Image making and the creation of brand identity is claim as the important destination branding components that emerge from various involvement and participation in branding process(Saraniemi, 2011).
+Arguably, assessment of destination image and identity for a destination that makes up the brand often is captured from the user point of view, namely the visitor or tourist(Mak, 2011) and little was understood as to how the image making and later the branding of destination are projected by the stakeholders and their influence in doing so.
+This include a collective view of stakeholders such as host community and business operators in determining the projection of unique image in terms of existing values of social, cultural, historic and geographic.
 However, Tasci & Gartner (2007) argue that in reality the projection image is always incongruence with tourists' perceived image.

-In this context, brand identity through projection of Destination Management Organizations, including host community and business operators, significantly contribute towards existing image.
-In other words, they are forcing a creation of branding using the vision of how the target market and segmentation should perceive a brand.
-The question that may rise is how this branding process truly acts as a catalyst of a creation towards desirable destination image.
-Another question to be addressed is how does image formation or image building associate with destination branding particularly destination brand identity, which according to the literature, is lacking a critical link (Cai, 2002; Konecnik & Go, 2008).
+In this context, brand identity through projection of Destination Management Organizations (DMOs) (including host community and business operators), significantly contribute towards existing image.
+In other words, they are forcing a creation of branding using the vision of how a brand should be perceived by its target market and segmentation.
+The question that may rise is how this branding process truly acting as a catalyst of a creation towards desirable destination image.
+Another question to be addressed is how does image formation or image building is associated with destination branding in particularly destination brand identity which according to the literature is lacking a critical link (Cai, 2002; Konecnik & Go, 2008)